DFE-Digital/technical-guidance/principles/coding-principles.md

 Always put specific exception types in rescue statements (unless you have good reason not to)

 ### 2. Use meta-programming with extreme caution
 Unless done very carefully, meta-programming makes code harder to read, debug, and understand.
-It also creates performance issues through purging method caches, etc. Just because you can meta-program in Ruby, doesn’t mean you should  - there’s nearly always a better way.
+It also creates performance issues through purging method caches, etc. Just because you can meta-program, doesn’t mean you should  - there’s nearly always a better way.

 ## Testing-specific principles